Georgia's Railroad History & Heritage --

 The notes were originally written on index cards and later were typed into WriteNow, an application that was fine in its day, but seriously outmoded in the late 1990s.
 What I needed was an application that linked related information better than a word processor but one that was less difficult to learn and use than a database.
 HTML!
 That was the answer.
 And if I was going to put my notes into HTML, then I might as well make them widely available through a website.

 The amazing advances in computer and communications technology that have made this website possible have taken place in an astoundingly short time.
 After all, the first web page was created in 1990, not that long ago.
 It has been a fascinating period in our history.
-I wonder if Georgia's railroad pioneers of the 1830s and 1840s felt the same way about their times.
+I wonder if Georgia's railroad pioneers of the 1830s felt the same way about their times.

 RailGa.com.
 Georgia's Railroad History & Heritage. © Steve Storey.